Skiing (Alpine)

 Information for Students

-• Prior to the competitions review the following with students:
+• Prior to students engaging in the activity review the following with them:

 Definitions